 Day 8: DUNES AND LAGOONS Morocco

-From Tan-Tan, the road follows an exciting itinerary through a crag on the edge between Sahara and Ocean… The Naila salt lagoon, separated from the ocean by rows of dunes, with an estuary on the sea, is the largest Salt Lake in Morocco (100 square Km).
-Protected area of great natural beauty is an important resting point on the birds’ migratory way, it can host up to 20.000 individuals as flamingos, cormorants, gulls, herons…
+From Tan-Tan, the road follows an exciting itinerary through a crag on the edge between the Sahara and the Ocean.
+The Naila salt lagoon, separated from the ocean by rows of dunes, with an estuary on the sea, is the largest Salt Lake in Morocco (100 square Km).
+A protected area of great natural beauty is an important resting point on the birds’ migratory journey, it can host up to 20,000 individual species such as flamingos, cormorants, gulls, heron and more.

-We will board a local fisherman boat to explore this emerald water enclosed in a wide frame of yellow dunes and brown escarpments.
+We will board local fishing boats to explore the emerald water enclosed in a wide frame of yellow dunes and brown escarpments.

 Late afternoon arrival at the tiny town of Tarfaya on the Juby Cape, less than 100 km away from the Canary Islands.
 Tarfaya is a former “Aeropostale” base, pioneered airmail from Europe to Africa and Latin America.
 Interesting museum and the remains of colonial Spanish architecture.
-In Tarfaya, Saint Exupéry the famous aviator and writer, author of “The little prince” was familiar.
+In Tarfaya, Saint Exupéry the famous aviator and writer, author of “Le petit prince” was familiar.

 Day 11: FROM THE DESERT TO THE OCEAN Morocco

-Morning continuation of our Trans-Saharan expedition.
+Morning continuation of our Trans-Saharan expedition, through a region of dunes, wells and nomadic camps.
 In the afternoon, a road will bring us to the ocean.
-Arrival at Hotel Doumss, air-conditioned rooms, our base for two nights.

-The small town of Dakhla was founded by Spanish navigators in 1502 and was called “Villa Cisneros.”
-Visit to the colourful fishing harbour, lunch in an oyster farm, drive along the shore where the waves lap the sand dunes.
-Return to our hotel in Dakhla, dinner in a typical restaurant.
-Hotel Doumss, air –conditioned rooms.
-(Hight tide 9:31 (10) coef.
-52).
+The small town of Dakhla was founded by Spanish navigators in 1502 as “Villa Cisneros.”
+Visit to the colorful fishing harbour, lunch in an oyster farm.
+Driving along the shore to discover where the waves lap the sand dunes.

-Day 13: BORDER, A LINE IN THE SAND Morocco – Mauritania
+Day 13: BORDER: LINES IN THE SAND Morocco – Mauritania

 Days 14 & 15: SAHARA EXPLORATION Mauritania